 The combination of the three core components, with consistent feedback from the instructor, help build self-esteem, confidence, character, and discipline.
 Students become eligible for higher ranks based on their attendance, progress in kata and drills, and satisfactory performance in their academic education.
 Students are tested every four months.

-Classes are Monday and Wednesday from 6:00 pm to 8:30 pm (Tiny Tots from 5:30 - 6:00).
-Sparring and weapons classes will be held the 2nd and 4th Wednesday at the same time as regular classes.
-Saturdays are reserved for black belt workouts, tournament preparation, and tests.
+Classes are Monday and Wednesday from 6:00 pm to 8:30 pm (Tiny Tots from 6:00 - 6:30, Youth from 6:00 - 7:00, Adult/Adv. from 7:00 - 8:30).
+Sparring classes will be held on Wednesdays at the same time as regular classes.
+Saturdays are reserved for black belt workouts, tournament preparation, weapons training, and tests.
 Students are grouped by age and skill level.